- A 4% paraformaldehyde in PBS is frequently used to fix biological samples.

 2. Heating is necessary to dissolve the paraformaldehyde completely in the solution.

 1. If you don’t have a magnetic stirrer with a heating facility, keep the solution in a 60°C water bath and occasionally swirl the solution.
-This can take a long time.
+This can take a long time to dissolve paraformaldehyde.

 ♦ Transfer back to the beaker and mix again for a minute.

-Step 3: Filter the solution by passing through a filter paper to remove undissolved particles.
+Step 4: Filter the solution by passing it through a filter paper (Whatman No. 1 filter paper) to remove undissolved particles.

 Store the solution at -20°C in small aliquots depending on the use.
-The solution can also be stored at room temperature for a limited time.
+The solution can also be stored at 4°C for a limited time (2 weeks).

-Storing solution at room temperature will lead to the formation of formic acid in the solution.
+Storing the solution at room temperature will lead to the formation of formic acid in the solution.

 1. Do not thaw the solution repeatedly.
 Once the solution is thawed, use it completely.
 Avoid repeated thawing to maintain the quality of fixation of biological specimens.